 Former Australian PM Tony Abbott calls on PM Modi

 Former Australian prime minister Tony Abbott on Wednesday called on Prime Minister Narendra Modi.
 "Had an excellent interaction with my friend, @HonTonyAbbott.
 Great to see his passion and energy on issues he believes in.
-He is a strong votary for deepening India-
+He is a strong votary for deepening India-Australia cooperation," Modi tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)